 Hello!
 My name is Eric Ristow and I am currently employed as a sports producer with WEWS-TV, the ABC affiliate in Cleveland, Ohio.

 I’ve worked for WEWS for more than three years now.
-Currently, I produce Cleveland's first ever interactive sportscast hosted by Sports Director Andy Baskin.
-I am also the producer of a new, innovative mobilecast that airs following every Browns’ game called, “DAWGS On The Run.”
-I also shoot, edit and write VoSots and packages on local sports stories for air.
+Currently, I produce Cleveland's innovative mobilecast that airs following every Browns’ game called, “DAWGS On The Run.”
+Besides my daily sports producing duties, I also on occasion go out and shoot, edit and write VoSots and packages on local sports stories for air.

 After graduating from college at Kent State University, I was hired by WEWS as an associate producer, working overnight on our weekday morning show.
 After a little less than two years at that position, I was promoted to a producer for the weekend newscast, Good Morning Cleveland Saturday.